coretrix/hitrix/README.md

 Now I will explain the main.go file line by line
  1. We create **New** instance of Hitrix and pass app name and a secret that is used from our security services
  2. We register some DI services

-    2.1 Global DI service for error logger.
-It will be used for error handler as well in case of panic If you register SlackApi error logger will send emails to slack channel as well 2.2 Global DI service that loads config file
+    2.1.
+Global DI service for error logger.
+It will be used for error handler as well in case of panic If you register SlackApi error logger also it will send messages to slack channel

+    2.2.
+Global DI service that loads config file

-    2.3 Global DI service that initialize our ORM registry 2.4 Global DI ORM engine used in background processes 2.5 Request DI ORM engine used in foreground processes 2.6 Global DI JWT service used by dev panel
+    2.3.
+Global DI service that initialize our ORM registry

+    2.4.
+Global DI ORM engine used in background processes

+    2.5.
+Request DI ORM engine used in foreground processes

+    2.6.
+Global DI JWT service used by dev panel

-    2.7 Global DI Password service used by dev-panel
+    2.7.
+Global DI Password service used by dev-panel
  3. Register dev panel

-    3.1 First param is the entity where we gonna keep admin users 3.2 The router used by dev panel
+    3.1.
+First param is the entity where we gonna keep admin users

+    3.2.
+The router used by dev panel

-    3.3 If you use redis stream pool you should pass it's name as third param
+    3.3.
+If you use redis stream pool you should pass it's name as third param
  4. We run the server on port `9999`, pass graphql resolver and as third param we pass all middlewares we need.
 As you can see in our example we register only Cors middleware

-If you register dev panel I will show you example AdminEntity
+If you want to register dev panel I will show you example AdminUserEntity
 ```go
 package entity